|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Phi Beta Kappa

-Many of the departments within the College of Liberal Arts support student interest groups known as Majors’ Associations.
-These organizations provide opportunities for students from the individual disciplines of the liberal arts to meet one another and to extend the learning experience beyond the classroom.
-Frequently, the associations invite their alumni back to campus to connect with current undergraduates and talk with them about the wide range of career options open to liberal arts graduates.
+Some of the departments within the College of Liberal Arts support student interest groups known as Majors’ Associations.
+These organizations may provide opportunities for students from the individual disciplines of the liberal arts to meet one another and to extend the learning experience beyond the classroom.
+Some of these associations invite their alumni back to campus to connect with current undergraduates and talk with them about the wide range of career options open to liberal arts graduates.

 Educational Technology Center (ETC)

-The Educational Technology Center (ETC), located in Anderson Hall Room 21, provides computing and media resources to assist students in the College of Liberal Arts and the University community in general.
+The Educational Technology Center (ETC), located in Anderson Hall Room 21, provides computing and media resources to faculty and students through out the University.
 A drop-in computer lab located in Anderson 21 assists students with course-related programs and computing needs.

 The Center also boasts two instructional labs (AL 19 and AL 22), one production lab for Geographic Information Systems (GH 336), two labs for the social sciences (Gladfelter Hall 748 and Weiss 640), and two state-of-the-art foreign language labs (AC 103 and 104).